piotrwicijowski/dual-pane.yazi/README.md

 When you start yazi, you can start *dual-pane* by pressing `BB`.
 It will create a dual pane view with the current directory on both panes if there is only one tab open, or the first and second tabs if there are more than one.
+If you want to use *dual-pane* as your default yazi view, you can set the `enabled` option in `setup()` as described above.

 `BB` will exit *dual-pane* again (it is a toggle), while pressing `b` will still keep you in dual pane mode, but zooming the active pane for better visibility.